The Pretty Reckless: 2009–2012: Formation, The Pretty Reckless EP and Light Me Up

 Before forming the band, Taylor Momsen was an actress, best known for How the Grinch Stole Christmas and Gossip Girl.
-The band were originally called The Reckless, but changed the name due to trademark problems.
-The band played its first concert on May 5, 2009, at The Annex in New York.
+The band were originally called the Reckless, but changed the name due to trademark problems.
+The band played its first concert on May 5, 2009, at the Annex in New York.
 The original lineup of the band consisted of Momsen with John Secolo (guitar), Matt Chiarelli (bass), and Nick Carbone (drums).
-They recorded some demos in early 2009 and opened for The Veronicas on their North American tour.
+They recorded some demos in early 2009 and opened for the Veronicas on their North American tour.
 For two years, Momsen worked with several producers before meeting Kato Khandwala.
 Momsen has said that she liked Khandwala because he was a rock producer as opposed to a pop producer.
 Khandwala introduced Momsen to Ben Phillips, and the three began to write songs.
 At present, Momsen is the lead vocalist and rhythm guitarist, with Ben Phillips on lead guitar, Jamie Perkins on drums, and Mark Damon on bass.

 Momsen stated in an interview with OK! magazine that the band signed with Interscope Records and would release their debut album in 2010.
 After the band announced they had signed to Interscope Records, two new recordings of demo songs ("He Loves You" and "Zombie") were posted on their Myspace account.

 On December 30, 2009, the band released a new promo song entitled "Make Me Wanna Die".
 The song was a limited-time free download for fans on their Interscope Records website.
-The band launched "Make Me Wanna Die" on the soundtrack and it appeared in the end credits of the 2010 film Kick-Ass.
+It also appeared on the soundtrack of the 2010 film Kick-Ass, playing over the closing credits.
 The song was the band's first single, released on May 17, 2010, with the debut album set to be released in August.
-They performed at The Bamboozle music festival on May 1, 2010.
+They performed at the Bamboozle music festival on May 1, 2010.
 The band played Warped Tour 2010.

 Their first EP was released on June 22, 2010, to mixed reactions.
 Rolling Stone magazine classified the sound as "generic".
 It contained four songs, three of which can be found on their debut album: "Make Me Wanna Die", "My Medicine", and "Goin' Down".
 "Make Me Wanna Die" was released on April 14, 2010 as the lead single from Light Me Up.
 A viral video was released to promote the single.
 The full record was released on August 31, 2010.
 "Miss Nothing" was released on the second single on August 18, 2010.
 A video for "Miss Nothing" was released on July 20, 2010.
 In August 2010, the band performed at the V Festival in the UK.
 The band embarked on a four-date UK tour starting in Glasgow, Scotland at the Barrowland Ballroom on December 13, 2010, supported by Francesqa.